 Their presence made me realize the importance of carefully choosing who you want to share these tours with.
 Once you’re on the tour, you’re deep in the rural desert and far away from the capital.
 There is no turning back and no refunds.
 And when you don’t have any other distractions but each other’s company, your travel mates can either damper the mood or really uplift it.

-If you can be sensitive to the energy around you, choose wisely.
+If you are be sensitive to the social energy around you, choose wisely.